 Previously, Mike helped the Philadelphia Family Court develop policies and procedures to help ensure child victims of human trafficking were provided appropriate services outside of the juvenile delinquency system.
 Mike has been recognized for his work in addressing allegations of child abuse by the Philadelphia Children’s Alliance as well as the New York State Assembly, where he provided testimony regarding an expanded statute of limitations for child abuse crimes.

 Mike is also knowledgeable in many of the issues involved with a college or university’s public safety agency.
 He assists institutions with their Clery Act Annual Security Reports and counsels institutional clients regarding appropriate responses to reports of excessive use of force by public safety officers.
 He has also assisted organizations in implementing effective police oversight practices.
 Prior to his current position, Mike also taught a course on the legal aspects of the use of force to police officer cadets.

-Mike’s experience also includes work to improve the criminal justice system's response to crimes against the elderly.
-He served on the Mayor of Philadelphia's Commission on Aging and was a member of the Philadelphia Corporation for the Aging's Elder Financial Abuse Task Force.
+Mike currently serves as the Secretary of the Philadelphia Bar Association’s Board of Governors and is a member of the Association’s Education Law Committee.
+Mike previously served on the Mayor of Philadelphia's Commission on Aging and is also a past member of the Philadelphia Corporation for the Aging's Elder Financial Abuse Task Force.